While many of us use fonts in our word processing software on our computers, not everyone realizes that behind each typeface lies a story…

 The Nebiolo foundry of Turin, established in 1852, was once the largest manufacturer of type and printing equipment in Italy.
 However, by the early 1960s, it was facing financial difficulties due to the rapid advancements in photocomposition and offset printing technologies.
 In 1964, the Italian bank IMI took over ownership of Nebiolo to address these challenges.

-So, in May 1965, the management of the foundry established a research committee of graphic designers to work alongside Aldo Novarese, who had been the director of Nebiolo’s ‘Studio Artistico’ since 1952.
+As a result, in May 1965, the management of the foundry established a research committee of graphic designers to work alongside Aldo Novarese, who had been the director of Nebiolo’s ‘Studio Artistico’ since 1952.
 This working group consisted of three prominent figures from Milan’s graphic design community, including Franco Grignani and Pino Tovaglia initially, and later expanded to include Giancarlo Iliprandi, Bruno Munari, Ilio Negri, Till Neuburg, and Luigi Oriani.
 Their collaborative effort aimed to create new typefaces in conjunction with Nebiolo’s advertising department.

 Novarese meets the 'Dream Team', 1965